HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 === Version A - Starting from blank Compute Engine and Connecting to BigQuery ===
 - Login to the Google Cloud Platform
   - Make sure connected as your stanford.edu account
-  - Pick the correct GCP Project (e.g., som-nero-phi-jonc101 or Mining-Clinical-Decisions depending on access needed) (See prior workshop on VBPN access if needed)
+  - Pick the correct GCP Project - Mining-Clinical-Decisions depending on access needed) (See prior workshop on VPN access if needed)

-- Go to Compute Engine section in leftside dropdown
+- Select "VM instances" under "Compute Engine" section in leftside dropdown under "COMPUTE"

 - Startup a Compute VM Instance
-	These are general purpose (Linux) servers that can basically do whatever you want them to

-    - Click on Create Instance button in top bar...
+    - Click on Create Instance button in top bar under header
 	- Launch Instance
-		- Pick the Compute VM Image to start from
+		- Name:
 			Compute Instances is also possible here if you did a lot of custom configuration, but here we want to illustrate how to get going from a "blank" instance
+        - Region
+            - Handling failures
+                - must choose different regions if using multiple instances to avoid outages
+            - Decreased Network Latency
+                - choose a region close by

 		- Choose an Instance Type
-			For testing purposes, a f1-micro instance should again be good enough.
+			For testing purposes we can use n1-standard
-            		I've been using n1-standard.
-If subsequently going to be doing some heavy computing, then pick a server with more CPUs and more RAM.
+            		With heavy computing, you can pick a server with more CPUs and more RAM.
-		- Configure Instance Details
+		- Machine Configuration
 			Most defaults are fine.
-		- Subnet / Availability Zone
+		- Series
 			As above, pick a consistent zone so all of your servers spawn in the same place
-		- Add Storage
+		- Machine type
 			Can be customized in 'Machine type' dropdown under custom.
 			Otherwise select a compute instance that fulfills your needs
         - Boot Disk